kevinabouhanna/Overlook/README.md

 - Update meta image, favicon and logo (Brand Identity)
 - Integrate Netlify's contact form submissions (Accessibility)
   - Test form submissions on production with an email
-- Consider downloading remote images to the  src/assets directory
-  - Update image paths in data files to use local images
-  - Once updated remove loading="eager" to default to lazy loading.
 - Move component-specific styles to their components (DX)

 - Features: